 Verifiable.
 There must be a way to test each requirement you include in the SRS.
-To be considered verifiable, requirements must contain measurable and concrete concepts.
+To be considered verifiable, requirements in software development must contain measurable and concrete concepts.

 Modifiable.
 This refers to the SRS structure.
 In order not to disrupt the project workflow when you need to implement changes, the SRS needs to be clear and easy to change, and the requirements should not be repeated.